loganpkg/onca/README.md

 Special thanks to the x-BIT Development Udemy course and Nick Blundell's book (listed below).
 I highly recommend these excellent resources.

+This operating system uses sloth version control and was written using the spot text editor (included in the toucan C development environment).

 References
 ----------